 Odissi, the classical dance form of Orissa in Eastern India.
 Odissi considered the most lyrical and graceful of all classical dances in India.
 It is one of the seven classical dance forms in India.

-It had its origin in 2nd century B.C. in what is now the modern state of Orissa on the coast of the Bay of Bengal.
+It had its origin in the 2nd century B.C. in what is now the modern state of Orissa on the coast of the Bay of Bengal.
 The dance form all but disappeared during historic invasions and unrest in the country.
 Odissi dance which is the typical classical form of Orissa has its origin in the temples of Orissa.
-Historical evidence of dance and music as an ancient performance art are found in archaeological sites such as caves and in temple carvings of Bhubaneswar, Konarak, and Puri.
+Historical evidence of dance and music as ancient performance art is found in archaeological sites such as caves and in temple carvings of Bhubaneswar, Konarak, and Puri.

 The Manchapuri cave in Udayagiri shows carvings of dancers and musicians, and this has been dated to the time of Jaina king Kharavela in the first or second century BCE.
 The Hathigumpha inscriptions, also dated to the same ruler, mention music, and dance.

 In Odissi, the body of the dancer is considered a temple, and the deity is taken to be residing within.
 Through the practice of the dance, the dancer attempts to create a relationship between the moving body and the soul that internalizes spirituality.
 The dancers wear a chuda or a white cone on the head to indicate the conical structure on top of the Orissan temples.